-• Floyd County Campus Advisor: Jennifer Stephenson or Sharon Vaughan

-· Walker County Campus Advisor: Martha Smith
+- Floyd County Campus Advisor: Jennifer Stephenson, Sharon Vaughan, or Tracey Mercado - Walker County Campus Advisor: Martha Smith

 The Medical Assisting program prepares students for employment in a variety of positions in today's medical offices.
 The Medical Assisting program provides learning opportunities, which introduce, develop, and reinforce academic and occupational knowledge, skills, and attitudes required for job acquisition, retention, and advancement.
 Additionally, the program provides opportunities to upgrade present knowledge and skills or to retrain in the area of medical assisting.
 Graduates of the program receive a Medical Assisting associate of applied science degree.